Sex Crimes Unit

 Follow-up assistance from Victim Services Unit

-Our unit is available to you throughout the entire investigation.
+The Sex Crimes Unit is available to you throughout the entire investigation.
 The Victim Services Unit contacts you, in confidence, to suggest counseling services and a variety of other services that may help you get through this difficult time.

 * Top of Page